swiftingio/swiftingio.github.io/_posts/2023-01-06-Algorithms-Graphs-BFS-DFS.md

 | 0    | 1    | 1    | 1    | 0    |
 | 0    | 1    | 0    | 0    | 0    |

-that show that element node 1 (columns 1) is connected with 2 and 3 (so that why row 2 and row 4 has ones in columns 1).
+that shows that element node 1 (columns 1) is connected with 2 and 3 (so that why row 2 and row 4 has ones in column 1).

-then node 2 (column 2) is connected with 1, 4, 5 (thats why in row 1, 4 and 5 have ones in column 2), etc.
+then node 2 (column 2) is connected with 1, 4, 5 (that's why in row 1, 4 and 5 have ones in column 2), etc.

-To be honest I have never used this kind of representation in any graph related problem, but for sure is good to know that exists this kind of representation.
+To be honest I have never used matrix representation in any graph related problem, but for sure is good to know that exists this kind of representation.

 ### Very popular graph terms

-From my experience I really often saw in diffrent articles the following terms.
-So is very I importnat I thik to get familar with those:

-- Cycle - if within a graph we  travel and we meet the visited node once again then it mean that we have a cycle in the graph.
-Finding a cycle will be a subject of my next post.
-Is quite intersing topic, becuase first of all we can ask ourselve what to choose DFS or BFS.
-Then to make things more complicated how to find a pth of the cycle...
+- Cycle - if within a graph we travel and meet the visited node once again: it means that we have a cycle in the graph.
+Is quite intersing topic, becuase first of all we can ask ourselves: what to choose DFS or BFS?
+Then to make things more complicated how to find a path of the cycle?

 <p align="center">
 <img src="https://raw.githubusercontent.com/swiftingio/blog/%2357-Algorithms-DFS-BFS/Cycle.svg" width="643">
 </p>

-- Connected component (cc) - we can imagine connected component as an lonly island which is not connect to other lands.
-There exists algorithms for finding connected components in the graph.
-I hope in the future as well writes more abiut it in the sepearated post.
+- Connected component (cc) - we can imagine connected component as a lonly island which is not connected to other lands.
+There exist algorithms for finding connected components in the graph.
+I hope in the future as well writes more about it in the sepearated post.

 <p align="center">
 <img src="https://raw.githubusercontent.com/swiftingio/blog/%2357-Algorithms-DFS-BFS/ConnectedComponents.svg" width="643">